holepunchto/cmake-pear/README.md

 #### `add_pear_appling`

 Defines and configures a new Pear appling.
-Takes care of:

-- Linking the code to the core Pear libraries.
-- Managing appling metadata (key, name, version, etc.).
-- Calling the appropriate platform-specific packaging functions.
+Takes care of linking the code to the core Pear libraries, managing appling metadata (key, name, version, etc.), and calling the appropriate platform-specific packaging functions.

 ```cmake
 add_pear_appling(